 An ORCID (Open Researcher and Contributor Identifier) is a persistent unique identifier that is used to accurately link researchers with their work.

-Register for your ORCID iD using the instructions below.
+Register for your ORCID iD using these instructions.
 Then use your ORCID iD when you submit articles for publication and when prompted by funders .

 As more systems (academic institutions, eRA Commons, PubMed) start to make use of ORCID IDs, using your identifier will pay off.